The Numerics of VMEC++: Current Density from VMEC

 The quantities $j^i \sqrt{g} \equiv J^i$ are also Fourier-decomposed:

 The orthogonality of the Fourier basis now allows to express \eqn{currx} for each of the coefficients independently:

-If the current density components are desired to be computed on the full-grid, the radial derivatives can make use of the fact that $B_\theta$ and $B_\zeta$ are exported on the half-grid from VMEC.
-The remaining covariant component $B_s$ is documented to written out on the full-grid, but it is actually computed on the half-grid as seen above.
-The radial interpolation of $B_s$ is regularized by including an additional factor of $\sqrt{s}$, which is divided out again after the the interpolation.
+If the current density components are desired to be computed on the full-grid, the radial derivatives can make use of the fact that $B_\theta$ and $B_\zeta$ are computed on the half-grid in VMEC++.
+Derivatives with respect to $s$ are computed as finite differences across the discrete flux surfaces.
+Regularization terms have to be included in order to reduce the impact of catastrophic cancellation near the magnetic axis~\cite{hirshman_vmec_currents}.
+Only the stellarator-symmetric current density components~$\hat{j}_{mn}^{\theta, \mathrm{cos}}$ and~$\hat{j}_{mn}^{\varphi, \mathrm{cos}}$ are considered in the following.
+The non-stellarator-symmetric components follow analogously.
+The radial derivatives~$\partial \hat{B}_{\theta, mn}^\mathrm{cos} / \partial s$ and~$\partial \hat{B}_{\varphi, mn}^\mathrm{cos} / \partial s$ are computed as follows: